molssi-seamm/molssi-seamm.github.io/source/html/developers/2020/index.rst

 through June 2020, are as follows:

 #.
 To make the installation easier and more robust
 #.
-To track versions of :term:`plug-ins` used in a :term:`flowchart`,
+To track versions of :term:`plug-ins<plug-in>` used in a
-   and handle using either the original versions (for reproducibility) or other versions.
+   :term:`flowchart`, and handle using either the original versions (for reproducibility) or other versions.
 #.
 To add the :term:`Dashboard` as the principal user interface for
    the :term:`Job Datastore`
 #.
 To simplify and streamline the submission of :term:`jobs<job>`, and